 Finally, date the letter and then send it to the payor.

-What Should Be Included in a Demand Letter For Payment?
+What Should Be Included in a Demand Letter for Payment?

 You should include certain fundamental information in the demand for payment letter.
 Such information is detailed below:

-- Party information: both the person owed the debt, and the person owing the debt, should be identified.
+- Party information: both the person owed the debt and the person owing the debt should be identified;

-- Date debt was incurred: the date the unpaid-for work was completed; or
+- Date debt was incurred: the date the unpaid-for work was completed;

 -